A Passover Relationship between Events in the Life and

 J—Herod could kill Jesus as he did John the Baptist

-Z—Concern about last attempted stoning.
+Z—Concern about the last attempted stoning.
 Chief Priests decide to kill Jesus and Lazarus

 L—Judas betrayed